Damar Hamlin may have suffered "remarkably rare" condition, Dr. Agus says

 Hamlin's heartbeat was restored on the field, according to the Buffalo Bills.
 On Tuesday, the team confirmed Hamlin spent the night in the intensive care unit and remained in critical condition at the University of Cincinnati Medical Center.

-"We are grateful and thankful for the outpouring of support we have received thus far," the team said in a tweet.
+"We are grateful and thankful for the outpouring of support we have received thus far," the team tweeted.

 The remainder of the game was postponed following the injury.
 The NFL said Tuesday that the game would not be resumed this week.